 - Paragraph Text

-- The programs or events they’re interested in
+- The volunteer work they’re interested in

 - How many hours they can dedicate to your organization

 - What days of the week they’re available